 Appsec developers and IT frontline engineers, can easily relate to a rash of false alerts, and if we add to this, the pressure of working from home during the pandemic, it can definitely take a toll on one’s mental state.

-False Alerts & the story of the “boy who cried wolf”
+False Positive Alerts bring the story of the “boy who cried wolf” to life

 I realized it was a bad time to be calling him as he was knee-deep in his company’s SIEM system.
 It was a typical “been there…seen that” moment experienced by many on-call developers.